Sarah Houchens Wears Nothing But White Panties In Artsy Mirror Snaps

 In the glass, fans were treated to a look at Sarah as she went nearly-nude.
 She sported nothing more than a pair of frilly white panties in the upload, which could just barely be seen as she worked the lens.
 The lingerie featured a set of thin straps that fit snugly around her midsection, highlighting her tiny waist and slender frame.
 The number also featured a lacy hemline that drew attention to her flat tummy and chiseled abs.

 The blond bombshell took things to the next level as she went topless for the steamy photo op.
 She crossed her toned arms in front of her bare chest in an effort to avoid violating any of Instagram’s strict no-nudity guidelines.
 Despite this, an eyeful of her ample cleavage and underboob could still be seen, giving the post a seductive vibe.
-Her followers, however, hardly seemed bothered by the NSFW scene.
+However, her followers hardly seemed bothered by the NSFW scene.

 Sarah straightened her long, platinum locks for the camera sesh and styled them in a deep part.
 She also accessorized with a thin bangle bracelet and a single silver ring to give her barely there look a bit of bling.